 - Innocent insured coverage for alleged fraud and discrimination acts and defense provided for such claims through judgment or final adjudication

 - Allocation of defense and damages for covered and uncovered matters

 - Defense and Settlement 75% / 25%

 - Automatic Acquisition Threshold 20%

-- Contingent BI/PD available for certain classes
+- Available for certain classes: